neomatrix369/SalarySlipKata/README.md

          ---------------------+-----------------------+--------
    ```

+  Tax payable is made up of four bands.
+It is a deductible and computed as a sum of the tax payable for every band the salary is applicable for.
+  Further examples on how it is computed for various salaries can be found in the 'Examples: National Insurance contributions and Tax calculations' table
-   Tax payable must follow the below bands for the UK:
+  towards the lower power of this page.
+Below are the definitions of the bands for the UK:
-   (description: PENDING)
    ```
          ---------------------+----------------------+---------
          Band                 | Taxable income       | Tax rate